Growing up, there was always music in my house. My father played the

 listening to records.

-The year 2012 brings a new CD to the proverbial table. "plenty"
+The year 2012 brought a new CD to the proverbial table. plenty

 is a cornucopia of songs about the earth, the garden, planting trees,